Thankfully, start-up business insurance is not as complicated as it may seem.

 Cyber liability insurance can help to cover the costs of any compensation claims, legal fees and even fines if the data your company owns is breached in a cyber-attack.
 This insurance can even help with customer service support, PR and any IT needs that may arise as a result.

-Now that you possess a better understanding of some of the commonly purchased types of business insurance you can speak with your insurance broker
+Now that you possess a better understanding of some of the commonly purchased types of business insurance you can speak with your broker

 to identify the most suitable cover available to meet your needs.